CloudCirus/tg_photos/README.md

 TG_TOKEN=1010111111:AAAAAAA1A0aaaaaaaaaAaA1aaaa0AAaaaa0
 ```

-Channel id which will be used for for posting, like:
+Channel id which will be used for posting, like:
 ```
 CHANNEL_ID=@YourGroupForSpacePhoto
 ```